 Having a reliable person on your team, team workers learn about flexibility and honesty in your workspace.
 This would enable dependability on every member and increase their value.

-Now, most of the teams are working remotely, so, to manage them effectively, the leaders can aid from tech.
+Currently, most of the teams are working remotely, so to manage them effectively, leaders can aid from tech.
 This guide on the best remote working tools by FinancePolice has listed every tool to manage a remote team.

-Being respectful to your team members show a sense of maturity and encouragement.
+Being respectful to your team members shows a sense of maturity and encouragement.
 People will open more towards those who are respectful and convey their ideas more openly.

 Being respectful doesn’t mean that you agree on everything or take the person for granted.
-It requires to show complete support and motivation to the person by understanding their motive.
+It requires showing complete support and motivation to the person by understanding their motive.

 6. Persuasion & Influencing skills

-Having good teamwork skills is what every individual look.
+Having good teamwork skills is what every individual looks like.
 Always add facts and figures to justify your point.
-This way, your point of view looks stronger and more trustable.
+This way, your point of view looks stronger and more trustworthy.
 And remember, you are just as good as anybody out there.
 You have to be true to yourself.